-ARTICLE 10 - STANDARDS
+ARTICLE 10 - THE AUDIT, STANDARDS AND GOVERNANCE COMMITTEE

-10.1 Standards
+10.1 Audit, Standards and Governance Committee

-The Council will establish a Committee to discharge the functions conferred by the Localism Act 2011.
-From 2014 this function will be carried out by the Audit, Governance and Standards Committee.
+The Council will establish a Standards Committee to discharge the functions conferred by the Localism Act 2011.
+Currently this function carried out by the Audit, Standards and Governance Committee.
 The Committee may establish Sub-Committees to carry out some or all of its functions and it is for the Committee to determine the composition, size and terms of reference of its sub-committees.